vmapps/dashcards/README.md

 # dashcards
-Build HTML dashboard using user-defined cards
+Build HTML dashboard using user-defined cards (bootstrap4 support)

 ## Purpose
 Purpose of this very simple tool is to :